Looking for summer comforters that will keep you cool?

 You’ve come to the right place.

-Comforters, which some people call a duvet or a duvet insert, are designed to keep you warm at night.
+Some people call a duvet or a duvet insert, comforters are designed to keep you warm at night.
 But most tend to get too warm that it becomes difficult to sleep well, especially in summer.

 What’s In This Buying Guide?

 In this buying guide, we review the best summer comforters.
-All our top picks are designed to stay cool and breathable in warm weather.
+Our top picks are designed to stay calm and breathable in warm weather.

 If you are also looking to get rid of your hot foam mattress, check out the best cooling mattresses we’ve reviewed.